 Prostate cancer is the second-leading cause of cancer death in men in the United States.
-An estimated 175,000 men will be diagnosed with prostate cancer in 2019, and about 31,000 will die from the disease.
+An estimated 175,000 men were diagnosed with prostate cancer in 2019, and about 31,000 died from the disease.

 In 1994, the U.S. Food and Drug Administration approved screening for prostate cancer in men without symptoms, based on levels of prostate-specific antigen (PSA) in the blood.
 PSA-based screening, in conjunction with digital rectal exams, helped to cut the annual number of deaths from prostate cancer in half.

 However, ambiguities in how to act upon abnormal PSA test results also resulted in the overdetection of prostate cancer.